lorenzo-arcioni/BioSwiftAnalytics/youtube-tutorial-script.md

 Welcome to this series of tutorials on how to use Jupyter notebooks for analyzing annotation results!

-If you're working in the field of biology or bioinformatics, probably you know that analyzing annotation data can be a challenging task.
+If you're working in the field of biology or bioinformatics, probably you know that analyzing this kind of data can be a challenging task.
 So that's why we've created a set of Jupyter notebooks that can help you streamline the analysis process and generate meaningful insights from your annotation results.

 These notebooks are a set of tools designed to assist the researcher in the analysis of annotation results obtained from homology searches of protein databases.